MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 - Weather in Calendar
   * The *WeatherEnabled* parameter specifies whether to enable or disable weather information in the calendar in new Outlook for Windows.
 [Check the parameters here.](/powershell/module/exchange/set-owamailboxpolicy#-WeatherEnabled)
 - Offline Configuration
   * The *OfflineEnabledWin* parameter specifies whether to allow the new Outlook for Windows to be used offline.
-[Check the sintax here.](/powershell/module/exchange/set-owamailboxpolicy#-OfflineEnabledWin)
+[Check the syntax here.](/powershell/module/exchange/set-owamailboxpolicy#-OfflineEnabledWin)

 OrganizationConfig is another cmdlet for managing various features and capabilities, including: